-The Audit Committee reviewed and discussed our audited financial statements for fiscal year 2013 with management and Burr Pilger Mayer, Inc., or BPM, our independent registered public accounting firm.
-The Audit Committee has discussed with BPM matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16, "Communications with Audit Committees," as currently in effect.
+The Audit Committee reviewed and discussed our audited financial statements for fiscal year 2016 with management and BPM LLP, or BPM, our independent registered public accounting firm.
+The Audit Committee discussed with BPM matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16, "Communications with Audit Committees," as currently in effect.
 BPM has provided to the Audit Committee the written disclosures and letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountant's communications with the Audit Committee regarding independence, and the Audit Committee has discussed BPM's independence with members of that firm.
-We paid BPM \$42,000 for audit-related services, which were in addition to the fees for the reviews of our quarterly financial statements and audit of our annual financial statements.
 The Audit Committee has determined that the rendering of audit and audit-related services by BPM is compatible with maintaining the auditors' independence.

-Based on the discussions with management and BPM concerning the audit, the independence discussions and the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the board of directors that our financial statements for the year ended December 31, 2013 be included in its Annual Report on Form 10-K filed with the SEC.
+Based on the discussions with management and BPM concerning the audit, the independence discussions and the financial statement review, and such other matters deemed relevant and appropriate by the Audit Committee, the Audit Committee recommended to the board of directors that our financial statements for the year ended December 31, 2016 be included in its Annual Report on Form 10-K filed with the SEC.